jbankz/JayNetwork/README.md

     }
 ```

-Override this method to start observing for network change
+Call this method to start observing for network change

 ```groovy
      observeNetwork();
 ```

-Override this method to stop observing for network change
+Call this method to stop observing for network change

 ```groovy
      unObserveNetwork();